malmgrenola/square-circles/README.md

 #### Viewing and Navigation goals

 1. As a customer, I want to be able to view and list all products so that I can decide what to purchase.
-2. As an customer, I want to be able to view the totals of my purchases so that I can spend a little more without over budget.
+2. As a customer, I want to be able to view the totals of my purchases so that I can spend a little more without over budget.
 3. As a site user, I want to come in direct contact so I can ask any questions.
-4. As a site user, I want to get an error message if the url is wrong, so I know that the page does not exists.
+4. As a site user, I want to get an error message if the url is wrong, so I know that the page does not exist.
-5. As a site user, I want to see the current weather so I know if I need to wear full jacket or shorts when visiting.
+5. As a site user, I want to see the current weather so I know if I need to wear a full jacket or shorts when visiting.
-6. As a site user, I want to use a interactive map, so I can get an overview of the different pitches type.
+6. As a site user, I want to use an interactive map, so I can get an overview of the different pitch types.
 7. As a site user, I want to find the park on social media, so I can follow the park and it's visitors.

 #### Registration and user accounts goals

-1. As an site user, I Want to be able to register for an account so that I can have a personal account and be able to view my details.
+1. As a site user, I Want to be able to register for an account so that I can have a personal account and be able to view my details.
-2. As an site user, I Want to be able to login and logout so that I can access my personal account information.
+2. As a site user, I Want to be able to login and logout so that I can access my personal account information.
-3. As an site user, I Want to be able to recover my password in case i forget it so that I can recover access to my account.
+3. As a site user, I Want to be able to recover my password in case I forget it so that I can recover access to my account.
-4. As an site user, I Want to be able to have a personalized user profile so I can view my personal order history and reservations.
+4. As a site user, I Want to be able to have a personalized user profile so I can view my personal order history and reservations.

 #### Sorting and searching goals

-1. As an site user, I Want to be able to list the products so that I can quickly identify the best priced product and identify the category.
+1. As a site user, I Want to be able to list the products so that I can quickly identify the best priced product and identify the category.
-2. As an site user, I Want to be able to sort the list of products so that I can quickly find what Im looking for.
+2. As a site user, I Want to be able to sort the list of products so that I can quickly find what I'm looking for.
-3. As an site user, I Want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase.
+3. As a site user, I Want to be able to search for a product by name or description so that I can find a specific product I'd like to purchase.
-4. As an site user, I Want to be able to see what I've searched for and the number of results so I can quickly see whether the product I want is available.
+4. As a site user, I Want to be able to see what I've searched for and the number of results so I can quickly see whether the product I want is available.

 #### Make Reservation goals